ashwin26105-cmyk/Delta-Plc-Wireless-Gateway-Industrial-IOT/README.md

 # PLC-MQTT Communication Gateway using USR-W610

 This project demonstrates a robust communication link between a PLC and a local monitoring station.
 By utilizing the USR-W610 in a local WiFi environment, data is retrieved from PLC registers via Modbus RTU and served locally via Modbus TCP.
-This setup is designed for high-security industrial environments where external internet access is not there
+This setup is designed for high-security industrial environments where external internet access is restricted.

+This project can be configured to be used through a wifi with no internet access in which case only devices connected to the same wifi as the USR-W610 can access the data.

+Or the data can be accessed through A Mqtt Broker through the Internet .

+The python code for a dashboard for the no internet wifi case is attached,and for the mqtt case a html file is attached.

+Read the Sop-Usr for further clarifications.

 Key Features: